Halalaluyafail3/MultiMapTemplate/README.md

 # The MapDecl macro
 Declares a map using the given name and types.
 In each translation unit MapDecl shall only be called once for each name provided, duplicate calls are never allowed.
 MapDecl invocations which use the same name shall all be equivalent.

-This macro shan't be used inside of a function.
+This macro shall only be used at the global scope.

 ## Synopsis
 ```c